-Local backups are created automatically in the Mac app on a daily basis.
+Local backups are created automatically in the app every day.
 Every backup includes all records previously created in the app, including attachments.
 Although you can manually create a new backup copy, there is usually no need for that.
 Older backups are purged automatically.
-Please note that there are no local backups in the iOS app.

 Where to See My Backups

-Click on the app name in the menu bar and select "Preferences…".
-After that select "Backups" tab.
+On Mac, click on the app name in the menu bar and select "Preferences…".
+After that select the "Backups" tab.

 What Happens When a Backup Is Restored